c3nav/c3nav/README.md

-# c3nav-new
+# c3nav
 New improved implementation of c3nav.
 Work in Progress.
+Installation docs coming soon.